mgcodeur/laravel-translation-loader/README.md

 ### 1. Install the Package

-Add the package to your Laravel project:
+Install the package to your Laravel project:

 ```bash
 composer require mgcodeur/laravel-translation-loader